OpenDSA/OpenDSA/RST/source/InsertionSort.rst

 :math:`n-1` less than the number of comparisons.
 This is 0 in the best case, and :math:`\Theta(n^2)` in the average and worst cases.

+Here are some questions review questions to check that you understand Insertion Sort.

+.. avembed:: Exercises/InsertionSortMC.html
+   :showbutton: hide
+   :title: Question 1